cryptomator/cryptomator.github.io/_i18n/downloads_en.md

   button: Available on GitHub
   requirements: Requires JRE 8 + JCE unlimited strength policy files
 allVersions:
-  title: All Versions
+  title: All Desktop Versions
   dateFormat: "%B %d, %Y"
   version: Version
   changelog: Changelog
   releaseDate: Release Date
   releaseDateFormat: "%Y-%m-%d"
-  showOldBetaReleases: Show old beta versions
+  showOldBetaReleases: Show Old Beta Versions
-  hideOldBetaReleases: Hide old beta versions
+  hideOldBetaReleases: Hide Old Beta Versions
 paymentSuccess:
   title: Thank you for your donation to Cryptomator!
   content: Your payment was successful and you have been redirected to the Downloads page.
 Happy crypting!